jakewins/jakewins.github.io/_posts/2016-06-29-tx-patterns.md

     else:
       rollback transaction

 The implementation must commit or roll back exactly once - but never do both - and if domain logic is true, it must commit.
-The problem is that any of the actions here may fail, and the way we write the code needs to handle those failures without violating our rules.
+The problem is that any of the actions may fail, the pattern we choose needs to handle those failures without violating the rules.

-To test this, we wrote a tiny test harness that can test some approach, and tell you if it violates any of the rules.
+To test this, we wrote a tiny test harness that can take a pattern, and tell you if it will violate any of the rules.
 We do this first by definining all the available actions, and their possible outcomes.
-For the blocking case, one action is `begin()`, and it has two possible outcomes - either it succeeds or it throws an exception.
+For the blocking case, one action is `begin()`, and it has two possible outcomes - either it succeeds or it throws an exception:

-We define this via a little DSL like so:

 ```javascript
 let begin = action('begin', FAIL, SUCCEED);